Anjali Mulari

 Anjali Dayalji Mulari (née Thakker) (born 20 August 1993) is a New Zealand ice hockey forward and inline hockey player.
-She is a member of the New Zealand women's national ice hockey team, Auckland Steel Ice Hockey Team and the Hamilton Devils Inline Hockey Team.
+She is the Captain of the New Zealand women's national ice hockey team, Auckland Steel Ice Hockey Team and the Hamilton Devils Inline Hockey Team.
 Her previous teams include CHL Aranda de Duero of the Spanish Senior Women's Liga Elite, Ris-Orangis in France and Köping in Sweden.

 Early life

-Mulari was born in Christchurch, New Zealand to a Kiwi mother and an Indian father, and grew up in Hamilton.
+Mulari was born to a Kiwi mother and an Indian father, and grew up in Hamilton.
 She began playing inline hockey at the age of 11, when she attended Fairfield Intermediate School.
 She graduated from Hillcrest High School when she was 17 years old.
 Mulari was a Sir Edmund Hillary Scholar at the University of Waikato and graduated in 2014 with a Bachelor of Science major in Biochemistry.
 Her two-years-older brother Sanjay Thakker has also represented New Zealand in inline hockey, and studied at the same university.